ashtonian/technitium-configurator/README.md

 	}
 ```

-3. The `UnmarshalYAML` and struct tags should account for default value handling the app is expecting.

 ## Usage

-### Running with Docker
+### Running As container

-The configurator is available as a Docker image:
+The configurator is available as a container image:

 ```bash
 docker pull ashtonian/technitium-configurator:latest